Advertiser Disclosure

 There are many investment options for an RESP, and you can use a self-directed investment account, robo-advisor, credit union, or go with your traditional bank.

-Also, an RESP can stay open for up to 36 years, so if your child wants to delay their tertiary education until later, the plan can still come in handy.
+Also, an RESP can stay open for up to 36 years, so if your child wants to delay their tertiary education until later, the plan can still be handy.

 4. Minimize Student Loan Debt